 Whenever appropriate, one or more of the following elements of information may also be required to be provided to the subjects:

-- Any payment or reward for participation and how it will be prorated if the subject withdraws;
+- Any payment, reward or cost for participation and how payments or rewards will be prorated if the subject withdraws;

 - If extra credit for a class is given, an explanation of the non-research alternative available to earn equivalent credit;